How to play a small role? I’ve no idea.

 It is generally acknowledged – in the world of acting – that there is no such thing as a small role.

 A role is what you make of it.
 I firmly believe that, and that’s why I was actually pretty excited about this new role I’m playing (the maid) in The House of Bernarda Alba.
-I’ve always loved watching plays where the small roles (characters with less lines basically) blow my mind.
-I’m not playing this character with that intention but I’m loving the challenge of finding out who she is when there isn’t that much information about her on the text.
+I’ve always loved watching plays where the small roles blow my mind.
+I’m not playing this character with that intention but I’m loving the challenge of finding out who she is when there isn’t that much information about her in the text.

 Some of my character’s lines are announcements for example, and I’m finding it challenging to play those lines intentionally but without pulling the focus too much.
 In some cases I’m not on stage for a long time and then I suddenly appear to deliver one line without interacting with anyone so I‘ve had to find a way of keeping things both simple but meaningful.